Radiation Therapy for Benign Conditions

 External beam radiation therapy can be used to treat benign conditions.
 Examples of external beam radiation used are stereotactic radiosurgery (SRS), photon radiation therapy, or proton radiation therapy.

 Photochemotherapy or PUVA therapy is another form of radiation therapy used to treat benign conditions.
-It uses photosensitizing medications with ultraviolet radiation.
+It uses photosensitizing medications (that make the area sensitive to light) with ultraviolet radiation.
 It is used to treat many different skin conditions such as psoriasis and eczema.

 What are the risks of radiation therapy?

 Radiation can damage normal cells in the same way it damages cancer cells.
 Damage to healthy cells can increase the risk of cancer in the area(s) that were treated.
-How high the risk depends on the amount of radiation (dose) you received.
+This risk depends on the amount of radiation (dose) you received.

 External Beam Radiation Therapy

-External beam radiation therapy goes deeper into the body, exposing other areas in the beam path to radiation.
-This can include:
+External beam radiation therapy goes deeper into your body.
+The beam path can affect healthy cells of your:

 • Skin.